Advice > Consulting

 Note: take a moment to try solving this problem yourself, then you can get the answer under question 3 on McKinsey’s website

-2.5 Inclusive hiring - McKinsey case maths example
+2.5 Inclusive hiring - McKinsey case math example

 This is a paraphrased version of question 3 on McKinsey’s Shops Corporation practice case:

-How many female managers should be hired next year to reach the goal of 40% women executives in 10 years?
+How many female managers should be hired next year to reach the goal of 40% female executives in 10 years?

 • There are 300 executives now, and that number will be the same in 10 years